30 January 2020

 Weeks on chart: 1 week

-Fraternal twin sisters T.Y.
-Tim and Total S (real names: Sandra and Samantha) released this slice of acid house meets rap-with-British-accents back in June 1988 in the UK, where it peaked at number 21.
-In Australia, we got the single in early November.
-I remember seeing this a couple of times on rage, waiting for the top 50 segment to begin.
+In Australia, "Heat It Up" was released in early November 1988.
+I remember seeing the music video a couple of times on rage, waiting for the top 50 segment to begin.
 As one of the YouTube commenters says, "Australia was stupid to ignore this."
 Indeed.
 Follow-up single "Wee Rule" gave them a top 10 hit in the UK, but did nothing locally.

-Next week (6 February): a more sedate affair, with only seven new entries to talk about; one of which later went on to become the B-side of a massive number one single across the globe!
+Next week (6 February): a more sedate affair, with only eight new entries to talk about; one of which later went on to become the B-side of a massive number one single across the globe!

 < Previous Post: 30 January 1989 Part 1 Next Post: 6 February 1989 >